jia58628/trezor-trezor-firmware/core/tools/upy_size/README.md

     # _create_header
     header_int = parameters.address_type << 4 | network_id
     header = header_int.to_bytes(1, "little")
+    ...
 ```

 #### Benefits

-Size benefits of inlining one-time function is around **50 bytes**.
+Size benefit of inlining one-time function is around **50 bytes**.
 It depends on the amount of function arguments - the more, the bigger the size decrease.
 Also, those two functions can now share one local scope, which is beneficial for caching purposes (see next strategies).

 #### Drawbacks